Ashoka India Equity Investment Trust

 Risk

-Investing in a single country portfolio always carries high risk, which can be accentuated in this trust, as it has a reasonable allocation in mid and small-sized companies, which are traditionally more volatile than larger companies.
-Performance is heavily tied to individual stock selection, however the team acknowledge the trust will lag when poor governance segments of the market in aggregate outperform (sectors such as commodities, energy, utilities, and tobacco outperform the market) government-owned companies outperform the market and when small and mid-caps underperform the market.
+Investing in a single country portfolio always carries high risk, which can be accentuated in this trust as it has a reasonable allocation to mid and small-sized companies, which are traditionally more volatile than larger companies.
+Performance is heavily tied to individual stock selection, however the team acknowledge the trust will lag when poor governance segments of the market in aggregate outperform; sectors such as commodities, energy, utilities, and tobacco outperform the market; government-owned companies outperform the market; and when small and mid-caps underperform the market.

 ESG